EmirWorld/backed-task/README.md

 ```
 node server.js

-This command starts the server and creates tables in the database.
+This command starts the server and populates the database with tables.
 ```

 ### Compiles and hot-reloads for development